-Hemp Milk – has a luscious creamy texture.
+- Hemp Milk – contains more complete protein than any other nut milk.
+It has a luscious creamy texture.
 Its flavor is delicate and distinctive.
 Hemp Seeds are a genuine superfood, one of Nature’s perfect sources of nutrition.
 Hemp Seeds are a complete protein with a beneficial balance of amino acids.
 They are high in proteins, essential fats (such as Omega-3), vitamins and enzymes, while being low in sugars and carbs.
 Since hemp milk is SO easy to make, I suggest you try it.
 The nutritional benefits are so great, that it is an important part of my diet.
 I use hemp seeds in smoothies, snacks like Chocolate Hemp Bars, Hemp Mayo, and as a substitute for cow’s milk.

 I chose the most common nut milks.
 But don’t let that limit you.
 You can use this recipe for macadamia, sunflower, pecan, sesame, walnut milks, etc. All of them are delicious.

 Start with 1/2 cup nuts and an empty blender.